Peter Klopfer: Activism and advocacy

-Peter Klopfer has compiled a life-long record of activism and advocacy with respect to civil liberties and civil rights.
-That record is rooted in his membership in the Religious Society of Friends (Quakers), which dates to his youth and is briefly discussed above.
+Klopfer compiled a life-long record of activism and advocacy with respect to civil liberties and civil rights.
+That record was rooted in his membership in the Religious Society of Friends (Quakers), which dated to his youth and is briefly discussed above.
 It continued with the American Friends Service Committee, on whose Southwestern Region Executive Committee Klopfer served (1967–74; 2003–10).
 Perhaps the fullest manifestation of Peter (and Martha) Klopfer's Quaker commitments is the founding of Carolina Friends School (CFS) as a racially integrated school.
 The couple were not only founding and sustaining board members of CFS; they taught at it, raised funds for it, donated the land for it, sent their three daughters to it, and have provided continuous servant leadership to it for six decades.

 While a young professor at Duke, Klopfer chose to take an active role in the civil rights movement that swept across the American South from 1954–1968.
 Indeed, just days after arriving in Durham, North Carolina (from Cambridge, England, in 1958), Peter and Martha Klopfer behaved, at a segregated laundromat, in a manner that confounded both its black and its white patrons.
 They put their dark-colored laundry in machines designated "colored" and their light-colored laundry in ones designated "white."

 As an extension of his Quaker pacifism Klopfer, when a young adult, had joined the American Civil Liberties Union, the Fellowship of Reconciliation and the Congress of Racial Equality (CORE).
 He supported non-violent sit-ins to segregate public accommodations that began in Durham and Orange Counties in 1960.
 As documented in detail by Daniel H. Pollitt in a 1965 article published in the North Carolina Law Review 43 (689–767), the national profile of this movement for justice became especially pronounced in early 1964.
 On January 3, 1964, Peter Klopfer was one of six professors (four from Duke and two from UNC-Chapel Hill) who were arrested as part of a multi-racial group that met to request service at Watts Motel and Restaurant in southern Chapel Hill.
 Before they could enter "Watts Grill," the would-be protestors were "jumped on in the parking lot and beaten" Local police intervened in the bloodshed only after one of the UNC professors, Albert Halstead Amon, received serious head injuries.